-Jeff Sallaz's interests lie at the crossroads of the sociology of work, economic sociology, political sociology, and social theory.
+Jeff Sallaz's interests lie at the crossroads of the sociology of work, economic sociology, and social theory.
 He is an ethnographer, which means he studies people in real time and space, often by living and working among them.
 His research projects have involved stints as an auto assembly worker, a casino croupier, a call center agent, and a corporate marketer.
+He has conducted research in the United States, South Africa, and the Philippines.

 Sallaz, Jeffrey J. 2012.
 "Politics of Organizational Adornment: Lessons from Las Vegas and Beyond."
 American Sociological Review 77(1): 99-119.